 Some companies charge customers a fee each time they send out a paper bill.
 If you can't receive bills electronically, fee exemptions may be available if you:

 Ask each company that sends you a bill and about their exemption criteria and how to apply.

 If you have checked with a provider that you are eligible for an exemption, but are having trouble getting your exemption processed, please contact the [Consumer Business Services](https://www.cbs.sa.gov.au/) on 13 18 82 from 9 am to 4.30 pm Monday to Friday.

 The University of South Australia [Tax Clinic](https://www.unisa.edu.au/connect/community-clinics/tax-clinic/) provides free, confidential tax advice, representation, education and advocacy to unrepresented taxpayers and small businesses.

 Under the supervision of qualified tax professionals, the UniSA [Tax Clinic](https://www.unisa.edu.au/connect/community-clinics/tax-clinic/) is staffed by students who can support unrepresented taxpayers across a range of tax matters.

-If you are an Australian resident (for tax purposes) or a small business without a tax agent then we may be able to help you.
+If you are an individual or a small business without a tax agent, we may be able to help you.

 The USASA Financial Counsellor can help you manage your money and assist in making the pieces of the puzzle fit.

 If you are dealing with financial stress related to issues such as debt, rent, utility costs and budgeting problems a USASA financial counsellor may be able to help you.
 A financial counsellor can help identify your options and give you the information you need to support you through managing any debt.